gvroom/snippets/README.md

 **getNonce.php**

 Using PHP's microtime() function to generate fine grained time based nonce values.
-High frequency API use will consume a lot of "nonce space" if a second's worthy of "nonce space" needs to be consumed per API request.
+High frequency API use will consume a lot of "nonce space" if a second's worth of "nonce space" needs to be consumed per API request.

 License
 =======